I need help with my NUR2868 course project: databases, research, APA, PowerPoint, etc.

 Journal Article Without a DOI from a Library Database

 Author Last Name, First Initial.
 Middle Initial., & Author Last Name, First Initial.
 Middle Initial.
 (Year).
 Title of article.
-Journal Title, Volume Number(Issue Number), Page Numbers.
-Retrieved from http://URL for journal home page
+Journal Title, Volume Number(Issue Number), Page Numbers. https://permalink for article in the library

 When you are ready to write your literature review, you will need to address the following about each reference:

 - Is the author credible?
-What are his or her credentials?
+What are their credentials?

-- What are the main arguments of the resource?
+- What are the main arguments of the source?
 What is the main point?

-- Does the author present an unbiased view (did not share his or her personal opinion or preferences)?
-Was the author convincing?
+- Does the author present an unbiased view (does not share their personal opinions or preferences)?
+Is the author convincing?